codingleaf/labtrack-borrowing-app/README.md

 # LabTrack (Borrowing Application)
-A web application designed for borrowing equipment in the Bicol University Polangui Natural Science Laboratory.
+A web application designed for borrowing equipment at the Bicol University Polangui Natural Science Laboratory.

-## Current Status
-In development